Safety Information – General Safety

 All protective footwear purchased after July 5, 1994, shall bear a permanent mark to show the manufacturer’s name or trademark and certification of compliance with the provisions of ANSI standard Z41-1991.
 Protective footwear purchased before July 5, 1994, shall bear a permanent mark to show the manufacturer’s name or trademark and certification of compliance with American national standards institute standard Z41.1-1967.

-MU employees who purchase ANSI Z41.1-compliant footwear are eligible for reimbursement of up to $40.00, not to exceed the purchase price excluding sales tax, once per year.
+Marshall University employees who purchase ANSI Z41.1-compliant footwear are eligible for reimbursement of up to $40.00, not to exceed the purchase price excluding sales tax, once per year.
 Reimbursement may be obtained by demonstrating possession of the compliant footwear and providing the original sales receipt to Occupational Safety and Health Services.

 5.1.7 Respiratory Protection